swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

   rawBuffer.initializeMemory(as: UInt8.self, atIndex: size, to: 0)

   let cstr = rawBuffer.bindMemory(to: CChar.self, capacity: size + 1)
+  // Access memory as CChar.
   readCStr(cstr)

+  // Write UInt8 values to memory without needing explicitly cast each
+  // value to CChar first.
   for i in 0..<size {
     rawBuffer.storeBytes(of: getByte(), toByteOffset: i, as: UInt8.self)
   }

-  readCStr(cstr)
+  // Access memory again as CChar. readCStr(cstr)
 }
 func getByte() -> UInt8 {